We Are ColdSpark.

 She has counseled numerous Senate and congressional campaigns, as well as political and non-profit groups across the country.
 Her creative and merciless mail pieces have won political awards, and her writing has been published in a range of publications, including Washington Post, The Hill, National Review Online, Politico, and The Federalist.
 Before joining ColdSpark, Nachama was communications director for U.S. Sen. Pat Toomey on Capitol Hill.

 A graduate of Yeshiva University and the University of Chicago, she describes herself as a reluctant runner and avid traveler who has logged 27 countries and 39 states.
-Nachama lives in Washington, D.C. with her husband, Menachem.
+Nachama lives in Washington, D.C. with her husband, Menachem, and their son.
 They have no dogs and never will.

 Dennis RoddySenior Advisor